hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 When the programmer expands the tree structure to explorer variables and values, this expansion state is kept when stepping through a method.
 Only when we step into another method or return from it, the tree is collapsed again.

-*C. M. Hancock Real-Time Programming and the Big Ideas of Computational Literacy Massachusetts Institute of Technology, Massachusetts Institute of Technology, 2003*

 ### Impact on distances
-How do the activities affect the different distances: temporal, spatial, semantic?

 - Temporal
     Changing behavior by applying Hot Code Replace has no temporal distance.
 The adaptation time is less than 1s (see chapter *Benchmarking*).